dis-sg/dis-sg.github.io/_posts/2021-02-26-creative-weekly-7.md

 <figcaption>A meeting room <a href="https://connectatchangi.sg/gallery" target="_blank">(Source)</a></figcaption>
 </figure>

-Photographs and videos of Connect@Changi depict a posh, upscale enclave, featuring many local art pieces such as Peranakan motifs.
+Photographs and videos of Connect@Changi reveal a posh, upscale enclave, featuring many local art pieces such as plates inspired by Peranakan motifs.
 Developed in part by local hospitality firm <a href="https://www.the-ascott.com/en.html" target="_blank">The Ascott</a>, it likely played a part in designing the facility, showcasing the best of Singapore luxury.

 <figure>
 <img src="https://i.imgur.com/HNX2xed.jpg" alt="Connect@Changi reception 2">